TindleDigital/styleguide/README.md

 ### Layout

-When it comes to the layout componenets on the page we want to give the various zones some hirachy eg:
+When it comes to the layout and componenets on the page we want to give the various zones some hirachy something like the below:

-    Regions = Main parts of the page (header, main nav, content, sidebar and footer) Components = anything in a region or block that isnt layout Blocks = Places that hold and orgainse the layout of components within a region.
+    Regions = Main parts of the page (eg: header, nav, content, sidebar and footer), Blocks = Places that hold and orgainse the layout of components within a region.
 May not be called "region" but named by what they are doing.
+    Components = Anything in a region or block that isnt layout such as a list.

 ### Use of IDs

-IDs are only to be used for functional purposes, we are using ColdFusion and JavaScript, also a prefix will
+IDs are only to be used for functional purposes, we are using ColdFusion and JavaScript, also a prefix identifies which.

     cf-doThis
     js-doThis